-In this section we formalize the story sketched out above in a model of inattentive reconsideration.
+In the following sections we formalize the story sketched out above in a model of inattentive reconsideration.
+We begin with a discussion of two important details of our modeling strategy.
+We then proceed to write down the model and solve for the policy function of our cognitively-constrained agents.
 This model follows a model proposed by Woodford (2009) to explain pricing behavior.
 A variant of this model was also used by Khaw et al (2017) to account for pricing-like behavior in an experimental setting.
 The model combines rational inattention with the two-step decision of whether to reconsider and, conditional on reconsideration, whether to buy.